JetBrains/kotlin-playground/README.md

    </code>
   ```

 - `auto-indent="true|false"`: Whether to use the context-sensitive indentation.
 Defaults to true.

+- `theme="idea|darcula|default"`: Editor IntelliJ IDEA themes.

+- `data-min-compiler-version="1.0.7"`: Minimum target Kotlin [compiler version](https://try.kotlinlang.org/kotlinServer?type=getKotlinVersions)

+- `on-fly-highlight="true|false"`: Errors and warnings check for each change in the editor.
+Defaults to false.

 - `indent="4"`: How many spaces a block should be indented.
 Defaults to 4.